Democratic supervisors renew call to tap county reserves amid federal cuts

 "We can't let San Diego be dragged into a fiscal storm by Washington," Lawson-Remer said.
 "This reform is our bridge — protecting health care, food and public safety now, while we work toward long-term solutions to keep San Diegans healthy, fed and safe."

+Defenders of the bill say it delivers conservative economic principles, tax cuts for families and businesses, enhances border security, and will boost economic growth.

-The proposal, which will be brought before the Board of Supervisors on Tuesday during its next scheduled meeting, has two updates to the county's reserve policy:
+The supervisors' proposal would make two updates to the county's reserve policy:

 — Modifying the reserve target calculation to two months of operating expenses only, reducing said target from $973 million to $945 million; and